richard-rance/platform-docs/2.-workspaces/d.inviting-your-team.md

 # **Invite Team Members**

-Once you have your **workspace** set up, the next step should be to invite your colleagues and partners to collaborate on API design, view documentation, and access mock servers.
+Once you have your **workspace** set up, you can invite your colleagues and partners to collaborate on API design, view documentation, and access mock servers.

 You can invite up to 5 team members on the **Free** and **Starter** plan and more as you scale up.